Bill

 AI Summary

-This bill modifies Hawaii's motorcycle instruction permit regulations by requiring, starting July 1, 2026, that all applicants for a motorcycle instruction permit must successfully complete a basic motorcycle rider course approved by the Department of Transportation before being eligible to obtain the permit.
-The bill introduces a new provision that mandates motorcycle rider course completion as a prerequisite for obtaining an instruction permit, which aims to improve motorcycle safety by ensuring riders have foundational training before operating a motorcycle.
-Additionally, the bill creates an exemption for drivers of motorcycles, motor scooters, or mopeds when they are operating on an enclosed training course that has been certified by the State, allowing these drivers to train without typical driving restrictions.
-The legislation will not apply to individuals who submit motorcycle instruction permit applications before its effective date, which is set for July 1, 2050.
-By requiring formal motorcycle rider training, the bill seeks to enhance rider skills, awareness, and overall safety on Hawaii's roadways.
+This bill modifies Hawaii's motorcycle instruction permit requirements by mandating that, starting July 1, 2026, all applicants for a motorcycle instruction permit must first successfully complete a basic motorcycle rider course approved by the Department of Transportation.
+The bill adds a new provision to the state's existing driver licensing law that prevents individuals from obtaining a motorcycle instruction permit without first completing this approved training course.
+Additionally, the bill creates an exemption that allows drivers of motorcycles, motor scooters, or mopeds to operate vehicles on an enclosed, state-certified training course without being subject to standard driving restrictions.
+The legislation aims to improve motorcycle rider safety by ensuring that new riders receive professional training before being issued a permit.
+The bill will not apply to motorcycle instruction permit applications submitted before its effective date, which is set for July 1, 2050, providing a significant lead time for implementation and preparation by both riders and the Department of Transportation.

 Committee Categories